How to Integrate Snowflake with Amazon S3: Step-by-Step Guide

 [ STORAGE_BLOCKED_LOCATIONS = ('s3://<bucket>/<path>/', 's3://<bucket>/<path>/') ]

-And replace the following parameters with your values:
+Replace the following placeholders with your own values:

 Step 4.
 Retrieve the AWS IAM User for your Snowflake Account

-Execute the DESCRIBE INTEGRATION command to retrieve the ARN for the AWS IAM user that was created automatically for your Snowflake account:
+Execute the DESCRIBE INTEGRATION command to retrieve the ARN for the AWS IAM user that Snowflake automatically created for your account:

 DESC INTEGRATION <integration_name>;